Red Book

 Unsuccessful Work Attempt (UWA)

-What happens to your SSDI benefits if you try to return to work but have to stop working or reduce your hours because of your disability?
+What happens to your SSDI benefits if you try to return to work but stop working or reduce your hours because of your disability?